ecancer/ecancer.github.io/README.md

-# ecancer-elsa-api-docs
+# ecancer documentation

-This is a repository for documentation for the ecancer-elsa-api.
+This is a repository for documentation for ecancer services.